Darren Young (Scottish footballer): Albion Rovers

 Young was appointed player/manager of League Two club Albion Rovers in June 2014.
 In his first match in charge, he scored the winning penalty as Albion Rovers beat Airdrieonians 4–2 on penalties following a 2–2 draw in the Scottish Challenge Cup on 26 July 2014.
 Young won the League Two championship and promotion in his first season as a manager, sealing the league with a 3–2 win against Clyde.

 On getting his team promoted into League One, despite budget restraints and low expectations Young led Albion Rovers to their best start to a third tier season in the club's history, taking 28 points from their first 17 games and placed third.
 They finished the 2015–16 Scottish League One season in sixth place.
 Towards the end of the 2016–17 season, Albion Rovers announced that Young would leave the club as they had failed to agree a new contract.

 East Fife

 Shortly after leaving Albion Rovers, Young was appointed manager of Scottish League One club East Fife on 3 June 2017.
 He was sacked in November 2021, after a defeat against Clyde that left East Fife five points adrift at the bottom of League One.

 Stirling Albion

 On 20 December 2021, Young was named as the new manager of Scottish League Two side Stirling Albion.
+They won promotion to League One in 2023 by winning the 2022–23 Scottish League Two championship, but Young left the club on 13 May 2024 after the Binos were relegated back into League Two.

+Clyde

+Young returned to management with Scottish League Two club Clyde on 23 October 2024, replacing Ian McCall.